 Our cash cushion will continue to protect against short term withdrawal requirements.
 We’ll periodically “re-balance” by selling a bit of the “winners” and either building our cash reserve or investing in segments which have underperformed.

 We won’t sell anything in a panic.

-If it gets really, really ugly, I’ll delay my targeted retirement date, or tighten up the planned retirement budget.
+If it gets ugly, I’ll delay my targeted retirement date, or tighten up the planned retirement budget.

 The main points are these:

-- Stay out of debt to the fullest extent possible, with the exception of your home loan.
+Stay out of debt to the fullest extent possible, except for your home loan.

-- Build your cash reserves as you approach retirement – you should have a minimum of 2 years worth of spending in cash before you retire (we’ll probably have 3 years or more, to help offset the worry in our retirement years – though that strategy also has risks by not keeping returns strong enough to offset inflation).
+Build your cash reserves as you approach retirement – you should have a minimum of 2 years worth of spending in cash before you retire (we’ll probably have three years or more, to help offset the worry in our retirement years – though that strategy also has risks by not keeping returns healthy enough to offset inflation).

-- Diversify, diversify, diversify.
-When one class is down, another class should be up (or, at least, not down as much), mitigating your risk.
+Diversify, diversify, diversify.
+When one class is down, another type should be up (or, at least, not down as much), mitigating your risk.

-- Re-balance occasionally (once/year is enough) by selling a bit of any sector that gets larger than your planned allocation due to strong returns, and investing the money in a sector that’s below your planned allocation).
+Re-balance occasionally (once/year is enough) by selling a bit of any sector that gets larger than your planned allocation due to strong returns, and investing the money in an industry that’s below your proposed allocation).